Xiaomi Smart Home: Roborock S7

 The Roborock S7 became available for purchase on 24 March 2021.
 The Roborock S7 Plus comes with an auto-empty station where the robot can dock after cleaning and empty itself.

+Networking

 Mi WiFi+

 In 2015, the Mi WiFi+ is a wireless repeater announced by Xiaomi in 2015.

 Mi Body Composition Scale

 On 15 March 2018, Xiaomi launched the Body Composition Scale in India.
 The scale measures weight as well as muscle mass, fat, and BMI.

 ROIDMI

 ROIDMI was founded in January 2015 by John Wang and invested by Xiaomi, Shunwei, and Haiquan Fund.
 ROIDMI is an enterprise that specializes in the design, development, and manufacture of cleaning appliance products, including: